 Ravenholm subverts this with much Scenery Gorn as you travel around the zombie infested town.

-The top-down view of City 17 as you're making your way to the top of the Citadel near the end of the game.
+The top-down view of City 17 (which is actually a sky view of the western end of New York City) as you're making your way to the top of the Citadel near the end of the game.

 Anytime you can see the devastated Citadel in the distance; particularly noteworthy is the start of the game right when you wake up out of the rubble and the first thing you see after Dog digs you out is a down-top view of the burning Citadel◊.